 Planting calendar

-June Planting Guide for Portland, OR: Raised Beds, Containers & In-Ground Gardens
+June Planting Guide for Portland, OR: Raised Beds, Containers, and In-Ground Gardens

-In June, Portland gardeners can focus on warm-season crops and herbs suitable for raised beds, containers, and in-ground planting.
-This is an ideal time to plant heat-tolerant vegetables and flowers while continuing to care for spring plantings.
-Be mindful of potential summer heat and occasional late frosts in early June.
+In June, Portland gardeners can focus on warm-season crops and summer vegetables in raised beds, containers, and in-ground gardens.
+This is an ideal time to plant heat-tolerant vegetables and herbs while continuing to care for early spring crops.
+Start planning for fall harvests by sowing seeds indoors for later transplanting.

 Plant now (quick list)

-Tomatoes, Peppers, Basil, Green beans, Zucchini, Cucumbers, Eggplants, Marigolds
+Tomatoes, Peppers, Basil, Green beans, Zucchini, Cucumbers, Eggplant, Summer squash

 Plant now